zhol0777/is-this-good/SWITCHES.md

 ### Full POM Housing (Creams, Blueberries, etc.)

 Infamous for being scratchy as all hell.
 Claims about POM being a self-lubricating plastic are marketing miscommunications of the material’s science.
-Someone’s going to tell you that you can “break these in” and they’re “good after they’re broken in”, but it’s not worth it.
+Someone’s going to tell you that you can “break these in” and they’re “good after they’re broken in”, but it’s generally not worth it.
 These have been used to make frankenswitches made popular by YouTube videos, but you can use other Kailh linear stems as stand-ins for these.
 Otherwise, it's probably better to avoid them in lieu of some other POM housing switch, such as a Durock POM, or Infinitykey Cow.
+Reports of improvements for Kailh Box Cream Pros are coming in from China, but I'm hesitant on them still.

 ### Box Tactile

 A flaw in the design of how Kailh Box switches generate a tactile event means that after the lube has worn off between the stem leg and leaf, a small click sound can be heard from these switches when pressed, per [this Geekhack thread](https://geekhack.org/index.php?topic=96672.0).

-### Cream stem stand-ins

-Kailh stems tend to run on the longer side, meaning when they are swapped into other housings, they tend to bottom out on the pole and not the slider - this is a feature non-unique to Novelkeys Cream stems.
-Linear stems like those from Kailh Blacks, Kailh Pro Burgundies, and/or Kailh Reds should effectively be identical, barring the Cream stems having been exposed to a retool that the other linear switchs have not been (cannot confirm, ymmv).

 ## KTT